22/11/2021

 Doesn't mean that as I arrive back home the beauty is over though:

-Hope you enjoyed it as I did,
+Hope you enjoyed it as much as I did,

 See you on the next one!